Why I love my family...

 My website started making money!

-Thanks to Site Build It!
+Thanks to Solo Build It!
 (SBI! for short), Family-Reunion-Success.com went live in June of 2008 and we decided that we'd give this internet business thing a year.
 If I wasn't making money by that time, the party would be over - I would need to get a "real" part time job to supplement our income.

 But guess what?
 The internet business thing WORKED.
 After 8 months of following SBI!'s Action Guide, the first dollars started trickling in.
 (Some people make money much faster than that.
 But you have to remember - I was in it for the personal therapy first, money second.)